kjameer0/fetch-bug-fix/README.md

 ## Bonus

-1. The page should start by saying "Type a search to find pokemon."
-2. Render each Pokémon's picture under its name.
+1. Render each Pokémon's picture under its name.
-3. Create an empty view for when nothing comes up in the search or the page freshly loads.
+2. Create an empty view for when nothing comes up in the search or the page freshly loads.
-4. Limit updates to only trigger 300 milliseconds after the user stops typing(look into debouncing)
+3. Limit updates (new fetches from API) to only trigger 300 milliseconds after the user stops typing(look into debouncing).
+If the user keeps typing before 300ms have passed, reset the timer.